 - No additional food or vet bills for the offspring.

 - Save money from expensive surgeries from car accidents or fights, which are less likely to occur when your pet doesn't roam.

 - No need to find homes for unwanted or unexpected litters of puppies or kittens.

-- Dumping puppies or kittens is illegal and inhumane.
+- Dumping or disposing of puppies or kittens is illegal and inhumane.

 Council's Desexing Subsidy

 Council is committed to reducing the number of unwanted cats and dogs within the Rockhampton Regional Council area.
 To assist Council has a Desexing Subsidy Program.
 The initiative aims to target low income earners who would not usually have their cats and dogs desexed due to cost affordability.
 Council will provide eligible persons with a desexing voucher to the value of $50 to assist with payment of the desexing procedure from selected vets.